Alfred E. Johnson: Early life and education

+Johnson was born in Ellsworth, Kansas, August 19, 1935 to Alfred E. Johnson Sr. and Ruth Sarah Johnson (Oliver) both of Kansas.

 He received his B.A. in anthropology from the University of Kansas and his M.A. and Ph.D. in anthropology from the University of Arizona.
 His dissertation research focused on Pueblo Indian culture.

-Post-graduate career
+Career

 Johnson joined the faculty of the University of Kansas in 1965.